rafirabby13/rafirabby13/README.md

 ###

-<p align="left">Hello I am Rafi a frontend Developer from bangladesh.
-I make beautiful websites using technologies like React JS, Tailwind.I am fluent in making interactive websites</p>
+<p align="left">I specialize in building responsive and high-performance web interfaces using React.js, Next.js,
+Typescript, NoSQL Tailwind CSS, and Firebase Authentication.
+My experience with the MERN stack has enabled me to develop full-featured applications with seamless frontend-backend integration.
+Recently, I led the development of a performance-optimized academic portal featuring JWT, real-time messaging ( AI ), and a responsive UI — all with the goal of enhancing user experience and accessibility.</p>

 ###

-<p align="left">✨ Creating bugs since  2022...<br>📚 I'm currently learning Next.Js...<br>📚 Learning Redux...<br>🎯 Goals:  Become a front-end developer by 2025...<br>🎲 Fun fact:  Sleep Sleep and Sleep...</p>
+<p align="left">✨ Creating bugs since  2022...<br>📚 I'm currently learning AWS...<br>📚 Learning Redis...<br>🎯 Goals:  Become a fullstack developer by 2025...<br>🎲 Fun fact:  Sleep Sleep and Sleep...</p>

 ### 💻 Tech Stack:
 ###